Topklasse (cricket)

 The Topklasse (known until 2010 as the Hoofdklasse) is the highest domestic 50-over cricket competition in the Netherlands.

 Until 2016 the league featured 8 teams playing in a double round-robin format, followed by relegation and championship play-offs.
-From 2017 the league reverted to a simple ten-team double round-robin format.
+From 2017 the league reverted to a 10-team double round-robin format.
+From 2026, the league will revert to an 8-team double round-robin format.

-The dominant club in terms of league titles has been HCC (Hague Cricket Club).
-Based in The Hague the club was formed in 1878 and won the first Dutch title in 1884.
-As of 2018, the club has won 48 Topklasse titles, most recently in 2008.
+The dominant club in terms of league titles has been HCC, (Hague Cricket Club).
+Based in The Hague, the club was formed in 1878 and won the first Dutch title in 1884.
+As of 2023, the club has won 49 Topklasse titles, most recently in 2022.
 The club was so dominant in Dutch cricket in the years after World War I that its Second XI was allowed to play in the top division and won the title five times between 1928 and 1935 - as well as sharing the title with the HCC First XI in 1926.

-The current champions as of the 2022 edition are HCC Den Haag.
+The current champions as of the 2025 edition are Kampong.